-- 15.2 Illustrations of periodic benefit payments under an Approved Retirement Fund must show payments which escalate.
+- 15.1 Where, under an Approved Retirement Fund, periodic benefit payments are to be received by the policyholder, illustrations of projected benefits, expenses and charges must be provided at gross rates of investment return before deduction of taxation of 1% per annum and 5% per annum, unless the Actuary has advised the Company that to use such rates of investment return would be inappropriate, in which event the Actuary must advise the Company as to the appropriate rates of investment return to assume. - 15.2 Illustrations of periodic benefit payments under an Approved Retirement Fund must show payments which escalate.
 Level payments may also be shown, but these must not be given greater prominence than escalating payments.
-The rate of escalation used must be 3% per annum. - 15.3 In the case of illustrations where the fund will ultimately become depleted, the period of time for which the periodic benefits can be maintained must be stated. - 15.4 The fact that making regular withdrawals may result in the Approved Retirement Fund becoming fully used up during the policyholder's lifetime, especially if investment returns are poor and / or a high level of withdrawal has been chosen, must be clearly spelt out in a note or notes to the Illustrative Table of Projected Benefits and Charges.
+The rate of escalation used must be 2.5% per annum. - 15.3 In the case of illustrations where the fund will ultimately become depleted, the period of time for which the periodic benefits can be maintained must be stated. - 15.4 The fact that making regular withdrawals may result in the Approved Retirement Fund becoming fully used up during the policyholder's lifetime, especially if investment returns are poor and / or a high level of withdrawal has been chosen, must be clearly spelt out in a note or notes to the Illustrative Table of Projected Benefits and Charges.